-The two-year and four-year targets represent pavement and bridge condition at the end of calendar years 2024 and 2026.
+The two-year and four-year targets represent pavement and bridge condition at the end of calendar years 2019 and 2021.

 Maintaining (and, where possible, improving) the condition of NHS pavements and bridges is a critical component of ITCTC's mission, and the projects on the TIP are consistent with the need to address the condition of these infrastructure assets.
 NHS highway and bridge conditions are primary considerations in the selection of projects to be included in the TIP.
 A key component of the ITCTC's action plan, included in the agency's 20-year Long Range Transportation Plan, is to maintain existing critical infrastructure and systems, including bridges and pavement.
 A focus on infrastructure will result in safety benefits and lower costs for users, improved movement of commerce and traffic in all modes and a more resilient transportation system.
 Tompkins County is a hilly area with numerous water features, maintaining its bridges is critical to protecting the functional integrity of the transportation system.
-The TIP includes multiple projects programmed with NHPP funds and other fund sources that will result in enhanced pavement and bridge conditions.
+The TIP includes multiple projects programmed with NHPP funds and other fund sources, such as Repaying SR-13 and SR-96 Bridge over Buttermilk Creek Tributary, that will result in enhanced pavement and bridge conditions.